Close Menu

 • Capacity: SATA drives often come in larger sizes because they use the 2.5-inch form factor, which can hold more memory chips.
 For example, the Samsung 870 QVO SATA SSD offers 8TB of storage, while the Samsung 980 Pro NVMe SSD tops out at 2TB – that’s four times the storage with SATA.

-So, it boils down to what you need, your budget, and what you prefer.
+So, it depends on what you need, your budget, and what you prefer.
 Both have their perks, so the best choice?
 It’s totally up to you.

 Share.
 Facebook Twitter Pinterest Reddit Tumblr Telegram Email